Surfing in paradise

 - All nations must send their votes to the host via PM.

-- You are expected to vote in both the semi-final and final, regardless of whether you are an automatically qualified nation or have failed to qualify for the final.
+- You are expected to vote in both the Semi-Final and Final, regardless of if you are an AQ nation or failed to Qualify for the Final.

-- Ties are broken in the finals by the 'most votes' method.
-The tie will be broken by the number of votes that the nation receives (i.e. If Ashton receives points from 19 countries and Espen receives points from 17 points then Ashton would win the tie).
-If the tie cannot be broken by this method then the 'most 12s' method will be used.
+- Ties are broken in the Finals by the 'Most Votes' method.
+The tie will be broken by the number of votes that the nation receives (for example, if Ashton receives points from 19 countries and Espen receives points from 17 points then Ashton would win the tie).
+If the tie cannot be broken by this method then the 'Most 12's' method will be used.

 - If a country does not submit their votes on time, a 33% deduction will be applied to their score.

 - If a country fails to vote in the final, then the deduction will be applied and that country will be banned from entering the next edition of the contest.
-We may be slightly more flexible where countries have put in genuine effort into attempting to vote or has extenuating circumstances meaning they are unable to vote.
-Where a nation has extenuating circumstances, they should flag these to a member of the moderating team (or have a message passed onto the moderating team on their behalf) as soon as is possible.
+We may be slightly more flexible where countries have put in genuine effort into attempting to vote.

-- If the deadline is extended before it has passed and a country fails to vote in accordance with the ORIGINAL deadline then a reduced penalty of 15% will be applied to any votes accepted during this time by the host.
-Votes accepted after this time will be viewed as late votes and will receive the same penalty as a non-voter.
+- If the deadline is extended before it has passed and a country fails to vote in accordance with the ORIGINAL deadline then a reduced penalty will be applied of 15%.

-- Countries that failed to qualify from semi-finals must also vote in the final, or they will also be banned from entering the next edition subject to the genuine effort/extenuating circumstances rule above.
+- Countries that failed to qualify from semi finals must also vote in the final, or they will also be banned from entering the next edition unless an effort to vote is made.

 - Revealing your votes before they are officially announced is not acceptable.
 You must also not post the points you awarded in the semi finals to qualifying countries.
 Points to non-qualifying countries may be revealed.